DCully/carputiem/README.md

 TODO:

-1) test setUpObdScreens

-2) write unit tests
+- test setUpObdScreens and use it to demo entire the front end

-3) build hardware layer
+- build hardware layer, make program start automatically

 Longer term stuff: